-- Members of the College have 24-hour access to the Working Library with their university cards and books can be borrowed at any time.
+- Members of Christ's College have 24-hour access to the Working Library with their university cards and can borrow materials at any time.

 - We aim to provide all books needed for Part I papers, and as many as possible for Part II papers.
 Some material may also support postgraduate studies.

 - Library staff are usually available from 9:00am to 5:00pm, Monday to Friday.

 The Reading Room

 - The Reading Room is a silent study area with seating for approximately 60 readers.
 The Group Study Room provides a space for collaborative work with seating for up to 16 people, two portable white boards and a fixed chalkboard.
 An overhead projector is also available.

 - The 'Reference' section of the library includes Cambridge University examination papers, plus encyclopaedias and dictionaries.